Harnessing the immune system to fight psychiatric and neurodegenerative diseases, conditions with ever-growing social and financial costs

 Read More

-Chronic stress may alter the homeostatic functioning of the immune system by altering cellular responses to glucocorticoids.
-Such imbalance of immune regulation may then exacerbate or predispose to chronic illnesses such as depression, autoimmunity and neurodegenerative diseases.
-Our studies address the regulatory role of glucocorticoids in leukocyte and endothelial subsets and how such regulation is impaired following chronic stress or chronic inflammation.
+Chronic stress may alter the homeostatic functioning of the gut-immune-brain axis.
+Such imbalance may then exacerbate or predispose to chronic illnesses such as depression, autoimmunity, and neurodegenerative diseases.
+Current projects explore cellular and molecular mechanisms underlying the biology of stress-induced gut and brain pathologies.

 Read More